-The fee is needed to recoup the costs associated with the new gTLD program and to ensure that it is fully funded, ICANN said.
+The fee is needed to recoup the costs associated with the new gTLD programme and to ensure that it is fully funded, ICANN said.

 It would also weed out opportunistic applicants seeking to resell domain names for a profit after buying them cheaply, a problem in the earlier days of the Internet.

-According to the draft new gTLD applicant guidebook dated May 30, only “established corporations, organizations, or institutions in good standing may apply for a new gTLD”.
+According to the draft new gTLD applicant guidebook dated May 30, only “established corporations, organisations, or institutions in good standing may apply for a new gTLD”.

 ICANN will not consider applications from individuals or sole proprietorships.

-Adrian Kinderis, a Melbourne-based domain name expert, said big companies will have a golden opportunity to protect their trademarks in cyberspace if ICANN votes in favor of opening up the domain gates.
+Adrian Kinderis, a Melbourne-based domain name expert, said big companies will have a golden opportunity to protect their trademarks in cyberspace if ICANN votes in favour of opening up the domain gates.

-“One of the biggest issues we have right now is anybody can go register anything,” Kinderis, the chief executive of domain name registry services provider AusRegistry International, told Agence France-Presse.
+“One of the biggest issues we have right now is anybody can go register anything,” Kinderis, the chief executive of domain name registry services provider AusRegistry International, told AFP.

 “The new program gives trademark holders an opportunity to go in first and secure their brand.